Orc: Warhammer

-Orcs are an important race in Warcraft, a high fantasy franchise created by Blizzard Entertainment.
-Several orc characters from the Warcraft universe are playable heroes in their crossover multiplayer game Heroes of the Storm.

 Other products

 The orc features in numerous Magic: The Gathering collectible cards, in the 1993 game series published by Wizards of the Coast.
 (Note: Wizards of the Coast acquired TSR in 1997, and subsequently published editions of D&D and Monster Manual.)

-In The Elder Scrolls series, many orcs or Orsimer are skilled blacksmiths.
+In The Elder Scrolls series, orcs began as enemy monsters, becoming a playable race in Morrowind and subsequent titles with their own nation and societal structure.
 In Hasbro's Heroscape products, orcs come from the pre-historic planet Grut.
 They are blue-skinned, with prominent tusks or horns.
 The Skylander Voodood from the first game in the series, Skylanders: Spyro's Adventure, is an orc.